fernandoamz/react-native-ts-blog/README.md

     marginLeft: 60,
   },
   viewText: {
-    height: 100,
-    width: 200,
+    width: '80%',
+    height: 40,
     marginLeft: 30,
   },
 });

 ```

+In summary, this Hook can be used to pass values into our components.
+React.createContext is to wrap the object that you want to make modular.
+If you want to make changes to the values only you need modify this object to do it.
+Provider works to pass values of our context wrapped.
+Use this hook depending on your needs.

-## Building your own hook
+### Building your own hook
 We have our component with the classic counter example:
+This is a practical example about how to create our own hook.

 ```
 import React, { useState } from "react"